 The FOTTC also invited their PALS to attend a dress rehearsal for the annual summer musical at the Armstrong Theatre.
 Once there the group discussed theatre etiquette, and the rehearsal process for the show, before they got a sneak peek of SISTER ACT.

-We are excited to announce the the TTC/PALS group will be at Wilson Park again in the summer of 2018 celebrate another year of fun and friendship.
+We are excited to announce the TTC/PALS group was at Wilson Park again in the summer of 2018 to celebrate another year of fun and friendship.
 The FOTTC is also looking into a variety of additional programs which can be developed with our PALS.

 PALS is a program of the Recreation Services Division of the Torrance Community Services Department.
 For more on PALS and other City-sponsored Special Needs Programming, click here.

 “So many smiles were shared and sweet connections made all while creativity was in action.
 Truly the perfect expression of theatre.
 As FOTTC's Outreach Board member I had the honor to ask some of my talented theatre friends to come play with Torrance PALS members.
 We could not have done this without the support of Gia Jordahl.
 Thank you all!!
 Can't wait to do it again."

 Over the years the Torrance Theatre Company, with the assistance of the Friends of TTC board, has welcomed High School Students from various communities to attend performances and talk-backs with our TTC performers.
 We understand that inspiring young people through the medium of theatre is one of the most important things we can do.
 We also hope that in the process of exposing these students to great material on the stage, that we are nurturing the next generation of performers and technicians.